 If you have any concerns or worries, please do contact our helpline manned by skin cancer nurses and you will be called back between 7-9pm that day helpline link

 There are lots of sources of support and advice for people with melanoma and other types of cancer.
 If you speak to your professional about your needs – whether they be emotional, social, financial or practical – they can refer you to an appropriate key worker who can help you to find the support you need.
 For example, if you are struggling with household chores because you have been affected by your melanoma (e.g. when you’re recovering from an operation), social services might pay for someone to visit to help you out.

 The biggest cancer charities in the UK are Cancer Research UK and Macmillan Cancer Support.
 Both have lots of information on their websites about coping with cancer, along with online communities where you can discuss your treatment with other people.
 Macmillan also has a phone line and provides face-to-face and financial support to people with cancer and their families.

 Melanoma Focus is a national charity dedicated to providing a comprehensive source of information for the public and professionals, as well as lobbying, supporting education and funding research about melanoma.
-Melanoma Focus also has a helpline which can be found here.
+Melanoma Focus also has a helpline, manned by skin cancer nurses, which can be found here.

 Melanoma UK, The Myfanwy Townsend Research Fund and the Karen Clifford Skin Cancer Charity (Skcin) are also charities that provide support to melanoma patients, as well as fundraising and raising awareness of melanoma among the public and politicians.